garciart/network-automation/README.md

 ![Connect to the Router](img/a29.png)

-Notice that, while the devices are connect, nothing is being transmitted, because the router is not on:
+Notice that, while the devices are connected, nothing is being transmitted, because the router is not on:

 ![Router off](img/a30.png)